giacomocarlini/giacomocarlini.github.io/index.md

 **Welcome!**

-**I am an Economics PhD student at Queen Mary University of London.**
+**I am PhD student in Economics at Queen Mary University of London.**

 **My research interests are in Macroeconomics, Labor Economics, Growth and Development.**

+_I am on the Economic Job Market 24/25_

 You can contact me at [g.carlini@qmul.ac.uk](mailto:g.carlini@qmul.ac.uk)